 Information science research offers tools to investigate users' information practices (Hu, 2015).
 Content analysis, surveys and interviews, case study as well as information system analysis allow the investigation of systems and social media users' information behavior.
 As has been suggested by information science scholars, users' information strategies should be described and analyzed by iterative studies incorporating multiple methods.
-Since this is applicable for observing information search behavior.
+Since this is applicable for observing information search behavior (Courtright, 2007), this approach was used to also study the information production behavior.
 By combining qualitative and quantitative methods, it is possible to analyze different perspectives and characteristics of users (Creswell et al., 2003), especially for social media research (Quan-Haase & Sloan, 2017).
 Qualitative data gives a first insight into a (new) research topic whereas quantitative data can be statistically analyzed to generalize results.
 Therefore, this research compendium includes the following research methods: